johannesaschoff/data_science_fundamentals/README.md

 ## Model Development

 The predictive model will be developed using various machine learning techniques to predict pedestrian counts based on the features provided in the dataset.
-The model will consider the historical pedestrian data along with the weather, season, GDP, and public holiday information to make hourly predictions.
+The model will consider the historical pedestrian data along with the weather, season, CPI, and public holiday information to make hourly predictions.

 ## Usage